stubbscroll/ACM/IPSC/2005/readme.txt

 f.c         solution for F1 and F2
 g.c         solution for G1
 g2.java     solution for G2
+h.c         solution for H1
+h2.c        helper program for H2
-i.c         solution for I1
+h2.jpg      image of solved puzzle for H2 i.c         solution for I1
 i2.java     solution for I2